cbohnert67/Objective-Data-Scientist/YEAR1.md

-# Mathematical & Computational Foundations
+# Mathematical & Computational Thinking Foundations

 Choose one or more material from each topic.
 Expect to work for two to three years daily as a university student in order to learn these concepts and tools well!